joedski/musings/NixOS/Journal 2021-09-30 - Case Study with a Nix Shell for Tesseract 4.md

 1. Try matching perceptual hash of image against DB.
     1. If confident match, return match.
     2. Otherwise, continue.
-2. Determine TCG type and frame style. (will only support MTG, FAB in variosu treatments for now)
+2. Determine TCG type and frame style. (will only support MTG, FAB in various treatments for now)
     1. If unknown type/style, error: Unable to indentify TCG type.
     2. Otherwise, continue.
 3. Segment card name based on TCG type and frame style.